github-community-projects/private-mirrors/.github/pull_request-template.md

 ### Author/Contributor

 - [ ] If documentation is needed for this change, has that been included in this pull request
-- [ ] run `npm run lint` and fix any linting issues that you have introduced
+- [ ] run `npm run lint` and fix any linting issues that have been introduced
 - [ ] run `npm run test` and run tests

 ### Reviewer